 There is no doubt COVID-19’s impact is like nothing we have experienced from the food and toilet paper shortages to the state mandated closures of non-essential businesses and schools.
 There is so much uncertainty as things are continually changing day by day.
-Nonprofit organizations are not immune to this impact.
+Nonprofits are not immune to the impact of COVID-19.
 In fact, they are probably one of the industries to feel it the most.
 It is during these times of crisis that nonprofit organizations experience an increased need for services and a decrease in funding and support.
 The two main things organizations should focus on are communication and finances.

 It is often said that communication is key and that holds especially true in challenging times.
 Nonprofit organizations need to communicate with a variety of groups such as employees, board members, donors, those they serve and volunteers.
 The communication should be focused on their mission – how they are able to continue to provide services while responding to concerns over COVID-19 exposure.
 These various groups will have many questions so the nonprofit should have a way to get the right information out to the right groups quickly.
 The nonprofit may consider creating a crisis management team to determine the right message to send out.
 Having a designated group be responsible for getting the needed information out can help ensure that the message is accurate and consistent across all lines of communication.